danielsobrado/CCDAK-Exam-Questions/README.md

 And finally check the [Last minute review](https://github.com/danielsobrado/CCDAK-Exam-Questions/blob/main/LAST_MINUTE_REVIEW.md)

+## Disclaimer

-Disclaimer: I have no affiliation with Confluent or the CCDAK test, and my notes and questions are entirely my own and may contain inaccuracies.
+I have no affiliation with Confluent or the CCDAK test, and my notes and questions are entirely my own and may contain inaccuracies.

 ## Contributing